cueods/stat_computing_python/academic-honesty.md

 - **Second and subsequent offenses:** Failure of the course
 - **Severe infractions:** Instructor may immediately fail a student

-Students may appeal academic penalties in writing to the Academic Committee within **10 business days**, or in those cases investigated by the deans, within 10 business days of the deans' decision.
+Students may appeal academic penalties in writing to the Academic Committee within 10 business days, or in those cases investigated by the deans, within 10 business days of the deans' decision.

 The deans may pursue a separate investigation and determine appropriate disciplinary action, which may include **suspension or expulsion**.